LearnersGuild/curriculum-app/modules/File-IO/README.md

 ## Skills

-- Can read and write to files
+- Can read from and write to files in Node
-- Can parse/write a CSV/JSON file
+- Can read and write `CSV` files in Node
-- Can explain the difference between fs.readFileSync & fs.readFile
+- Can read and write `JSON` files in Node
-- Knows when to use sync vs async
+- Can describe the difference between `fs.readFileSync` & `fs.readFile` in Node

 ## Suggested Resources